pawamoy/duty/docs/usage.md

     ```zsh
     autoload -Uz bashcompinit && bashcompinit
     ```
-    Then restart your shell and follow instructions for Bash.
+    Then reload your shell and follow instructions for Bash.